ChromiumOS-Guy/SuperPatcherGSI/README.md

   -h                    show this help message and exit -i INPUT
-                        Input the super.img that is going to be modifed, if super.img is sparse its going to temporarily be unsparsed
+                        Input the super.img that is going to be modifed, if super.img is sparse its going to temporarily be unsparsed.
-                        you can also input a directory with files to be packed to an super.img -p PATH               Replacment for INPUT incase you already have an unpacked super.img you can refer the path to the unpacked super.img folder -o OUTPUT
+  -p PATH               Replacment for INPUT incase you already have an unpacked super.img
+                        you can refer the path to the unpacked super.img folder -o OUTPUT